gecio/openstack_examples/heat/templates/multiServerIPv6withLBaaSv2_octavia/README.md

-# Two servers with IPv4 and IPv6 behind a Octavia-LoadBalancer
+# Two servers with IPv4 and IPv6 behind an Octavia LoadBalancer

 The following resources will be created by the template: